Skip to content

 Then navigate to http://localhost:44777/query?name=World.

-A request handler can use different query strings, and query string parameters support lists.
+Request handlers can work with various query strings, and query string parameters also support lists.

 @get("/query-list")